Accenture/mercury/guides/CHAPTER-4.md

 ### Pipeline

 Pipeline is a linked list of event calls.
 There are many ways to do pipeline.
-One way is to keep the pipeline plan in an event's header and pass the event across multiple functions where you can set the "replyTo" address from the next task in a pipeline.
+One way is to keep the pipeline plan in an event's header and pass the event across multiple functions where you can set the "replyTo" address from the pipeline plan.
 You should handle exception cases when a pipeline breaks in the middle of a transaction.

 An example of the pipeline header key-value may look like this: